Dental policy restrictions

 Doing so can help to keep your total costs low, while your dental work is still started and completed within a relatively normal and convenient time frame.

-- Procedure categories: Preventive, Basic, Major
+- Procedure categories: Preventive, Basic & Major dental services.

 - Common policy limitations and restrictions. - Wait periods, pre-existing conditions, benefit caps. ◀

 - Alternative ways to pay for dentistry. - Discount plans, dental financing, cash discounts.

 - Assistance programs. - Aid for people in need.